wavesoft/dot-dom/README.md

 #### 2. Simple component

-How to create a component on which you can pass properties.
+Creating a component on which you can pass properties.

 <table width="100%">
   <tr>